rongjiang9037/data_engineer/README.md

 - The pipelines would be run on a daily basis by 7 am every day.
     * Change "schedule_interval" parameter in dag setting to "0 7 * * *" to run the dag every morning at 7am.
 - The database needed to be accessed by 100+ people.
+    * Imrpove read/write performance by add indexes to database
+    * Restrict write access to analytical database when more people are using to avoid conflicts.
+    * Use Redshift concurrency scaling service to increase  its ability to handle heavy traffic

 # General Prerequisites
 Python 3.8 or higher version is required for this application.